-The Engineer will checkutilize the Cost-Loaded Critical Path Method Project Schedule to evaluate the Design-Build Team's progress at the time each partial pay request and schedule update is received-submitted.
-The Design-Build Team's progress may be considered as unsatisfactory if, according to the Progress-schedule, the projected finish date for all workCPM Schedule of Record, the Scheduled Completion Date exceeds the scheduled-finish-date-by-more-than-10%.
-Contract Completion Date.
+The Engineer will utilize the Cost-Loaded Critical Path Method Project Schedule to evaluate the Design-Build Team's progress at the time each partial pay request and schedule update is submitted.
+The Design-Build Team's progress may be considered as unsatisfactory if, according to the CPM Schedule of Record, the Scheduled Completion Date exceeds the Contract Completion Date.

 When the Design-Build Team's progress is found to be unsatisfactory as described above, the Engineer may make written demand of the Design-Build Team to state in writing the reason for the unsatisfactory progress and produce such supporting data as the Engineer may require or the Design-Build Team may desire to submit.
-The Engineer will consider the justifications submitted by the Design-Build Team and extensions of the completion date that have or may be allowed in accordance with Article 108-10(B) and as modified herein of this Standard Special Provision.
+The Engineer will consider the justifications submitted by the Design-Build Team and extensions of the completion date that have or may be allowed in accordance with Article 108-10 of this Standard Special Provision.